daBONDi/ansible-inventory-an_netbox/README.md

 # Custom Simple Netbox Inventory Plugin

+> !!!!
+CAUTION NOT WORK WITH NEWER VERSION OF NETBOX !!!!

 This Inventory plugin was developed for a friend, and it is a quite opinionated simple version of the ansible netbox inventory plugin to return only the needed values for a faster inventory result